 What Are Wood Mites?

-Wood mites are tiny bugs that prefer to make their homes in damp wood.
+Wood mites are tiny bugs that make their homes in damp wood.
 Most types of “mites” are harmless, so don’t worry if you find that you have them.
-They are tiny insects that pose no direct threat to your family.
+They are tiny insects, similar to bed bugs, and do not pose a direct threat to your family.

-However, it is a good idea to get rid of them as it is possible for them to carry diseases and bacteria that can infect your home.
-But before you get rid of them, you need to confirm whether you have them or not.
+However, it would be a good idea to get rid of them as they carry diseases and bacteria that can infect your home.

-How To Know If You Have Wood Mites
+How Do You Know When You Have Wood Mites?

-Despite popular belief, wood mites aren’t truly insects at all, but rather arachnids.
-They are closely related to spiders and have more in common with ticks than most other insects or arachnids.
-Wood mites even look like ticks.
+Wood mites aren’t insects as they’re considered arachnids.
+They are related to spiders and have more in common with ticks than other insects or arachnids.

-They are brown or white in color and are usually spotted.
+Wood mites are brown, white, or spotted, and look like ticks.
 These bugs are also translucent.
 As far as size goes, wood mites are around 0.5 mm in length.
-But it’s the threads that they produce and leave behind that really give them away.
+But it’s the threads that they produce and leave behind that give them away.

-Wood mites that are found indoors hide in wood when they aren’t on the way to plants.
+Wood mites found indoors like to hide in wood when they aren’t on the way to your plants.
 Ants often leave visible trails, and so do wood mites.
 You can follow their silken trail and see if they are gathered together at the end.

-It’s not just walls and plants they hide in, but also in baseboards, behind electrical plating, near plumbing, or anywhere else that draws moisture.
+It’s not just walls and plants they hide in, but also in baseboards, Christmas trees, old furniture, behind electrical plating, near plumbing, or anywhere else that attracts excess moisture.
 Try looking for paths that they entered the house like holes in the foundation or exterior walls.